-Canned air is gentle.
+- Canned air is gentle.
 Window treatments can last a long time, looking beautiful for many years…as long as they are treated well.
-Many of our clients or their house cleaners wear jewelry and while cleaning their rings or bracelets and watches have harmed their window coverings in the past.
-Not touching them and using only air helps protect your investment.
+Many of our clients (or their house cleaners) wear jewelry, and while cleaning, rings, bracelets or watches have harmed their window coverings in the past.
+Not touching them–using only air–helps protect your investment.

 How have you been cleaning your window treatments?

 Over the years, people have used the various methods for cleaning.
 These methods have drawbacks which can be make cleaning difficult, ineffective and unsafe (for you and your window coverings!).

 Swifter and/or Duster: While these devices seem easy to use, they only remove some of the dust.
 The rest of it is moved around, eventually soiling the blind cords or shades.

 Vacuum: Vacuum attachments are used for many things in the home; therefore, they often transfer more dirt to the window coverings than cleaning them.
 This is not considered an easy or effective method – vacuums often do not have attachments capable of reaching as high as your window treatments are installed.